dscolby/CausalELM.jl/README.md

 CausalELM enables estimation of causal effects in settings where a randomized control trial would be impossible or infeasible.
-Estimation of the average treatment effect (ATE), intent to treat effect (ITE), and average treatment effect on the treated (ATT) can be estimated via G-computation or doubly robust estimation (DRE) while temporal changes can be estimated from an interrupted time series analysis.
+Estimation of the average treatment effect (ATE), intent to treat effect (ITE), and average treatment effect on the treated (ATT) can be estimated via G-computation or double machine learning (DML) while temporal changes can be estimated from an interrupted time series analysis.
 CausalELM also supports estimation of individual treatment effects or conditional average treatment effects (CATE) via S-learning, T-learning, and X-learning.
 The underlying machine learning model for all these estimators